Terms & Conditions- Betbarter.com

 We do not give credit for the use of the service.

-We may close or suspend an Account and refund any monies held if you are not or we reasonably believe that you are not complying with these Terms, or to ensure the integrity or fairness of the Service or if we have other reasonable grounds to do so.
+We may close or suspend an Account and forfeit or confiscate any funds held if you are not or we reasonably believe that you are not complying with these Terms, or to ensure the integrity or fairness of the Service or if we have other reasonable grounds to do so.
 We may not always be able to give you prior notice.

-We reserve the right to suspend an account without prior notice and return all funds.
+We reserve the right to suspend an account without prior notice and confiscate all funds.
 Contractual obligations already matured will however be honoured.

 We reserve the right to refuse, restrict, cancel or limit any wager at any time for whatever reason, including any bet perceived to be placed in a fraudulent manner in order to circumvent our betting limits and/ or our system regulations.